Parasol Framework

 ParameterDescription

-AttribThe name of the attribute to search for (case insensitive).
-If NULL or an empty string, the tag name is returned as the result.
+AttribThe name of the attribute to retrieve (case insensitive).
+If NULL or empty, the element's tag name is returned instead.

 Error Codes